panda7789/docs.cs-cz/docs/framework/unmanaged-api/diagnostics/isymunmanagedwriter-defineglobalvariable-method.md

 ## <a name="parameters"></a>Parametry
  `name`
- [in] Ukazatel `WCHAR` , který definuje název globální proměnné.
+ [in] A pointer to a `WCHAR` that defines the global variable name.

  `attributes`
- [in] Globální proměnné atributy.
+ [in] The global variable attributes.

  `cSig`
- [in] A `ULONG32` , který označuje velikost ve znacích, nástroje `signature` vyrovnávací paměti.
+ [in] A `ULONG32` that indicates the size, in characters, of the `signature` buffer.

  `signature`
- [in] Globální proměnné podpis.
+ [in] The global variable signature.

  `addrKind`
- [in] Typ adresy.
+ [in] The address type.

  `addr1`
- [in] První adresa pro specifikaci parametru.
+ [in] The first address for the parameter specification.

  `addr2`
- [in] Druhý adresa pro specifikaci parametru.
+ [in] The second address for the parameter specification.

  `addr3`
- [in] Je třetí adresa pro specifikaci parametru.
+ [in] The third address for the parameter specification.

 ## <a name="return-value"></a>Návratová hodnota
- Pokud metoda uspěje; S_OK v opačném případě E_FAIL nebo jiný kód chyby.
+ S_OK if the method succeeds; otherwise, E_FAIL or some other error code.

 ## <a name="requirements"></a>Požadavky
- **Záhlaví:** CorSym.idl, CorSym.h
+ **Header:** CorSym.idl, CorSym.h

 ## <a name="see-also"></a>Viz také: